huifang00/COMP2042_CW_LeeHuiFang/README.md

 2. Get the player name and set the limitations.

-3. Create a life function, life is deducted if frog hits an obstacle/drowns.
+3. Create life function, life is deducted if frog hits an obstacle/drowns.

-4. Create function on displaying instruction, pause/resume game, mute/play background music.
+4. Create buttons to display instruction, pause/resume game, mute/play background music.

 5. Display the score of previous level at the end of each level and ask whether to proceed to next level.

 6. Save the score and player name in a text file.

-7. Display information needed on the interface.
+7. Create timer to count the time player used to complete/lose the game.

 ## Screenshot of Game
 <img src="./src/p4_group_8_repo/GameScreen1.png"><br/><br/>